vrk-kpa/suomifi-ui-components/src/core/Table/Table.md

 Also provide a `rowSelectionCheckboxLabel` to each row object to give an accessible label to the selection Checkbox/RadioButton.

-You can pass additional props to the row selection Checkbox or RadioButton elements using the `rowSelectionElementProps` property on each row.
+You can pass additional props to the row selection Checkbox or RadioButton elements using the `rowSelectionLabelProps` property on each row.
 This is useful for adding test identifiers like `data-testid`.

 You can control the selected rows programmatically by using the `controlledSelectedRowIds` prop as shown in the third example below.